Arthur J. Frawley

 Arthur J. Frawley (c.
-1899 – November 1969) was a Massachusetts politician who served as the 41st and 44th Mayors of Lynn, Massachusetts.
+1899 – November 1969) was a Massachusetts politician who served as the 41st and 44th mayor of Lynn, Massachusetts.

 Frawley was President of the Lynn City Council when he was named Interim Mayor of Lynn following Albert Cole's resignation.
 Frawley was elected mayor in 1944, but lost his bid for reelection to Cole, who was still serving in the Pacific at the time of his victory.